Governing Body

 I became involved as a helper with Pre-school on my retirement in 2004 and have subsequently enjoyed a similar role with the foundation years at St.Peter's.

 I have 2 children.
-My son lives in the village and attended Barford St Peter's as will his 2 year old son.
-My daughter lives near Bath and I have two more grandchildren aged 17 and 20.
+My son lives in the village and attended Barford St Peter's as will his three year old son.
+My daughter lives near Bath and I have two more grandchildren aged 19 and 22.

 I am an active member of the local Drama Group, organise the weekly Scout Hut Coffee morning and have been a Parish Councillor for more years than I care to remember!